 Ian and the new thing

-Margaret had to get her son to the day center, then five hours.
+Margaret had to get her son to the day centre, then five hours.

-Driving to the center she had to keep her speed down, anything over thirty and he will start screaming.
+Driving to the centre she had to keep her speed down, anything over thirty, and he will start screaming.

 Margaret got into her car.
 Five guilty hours a week